Last september, it seemed to me that what I set out to do on this blog was done. So I wrote some closing remarks 1, with the idea `enough is enough'.

 It might seem negatively balanced also to only talk about pitfalls of spirituality, but I really do not feel that I can add significantly to the many beautiful texts on positive aspects of spirituality existing already.
 (My personal attitude is to read beyond certain often-occurring pitfalls to find what is to me the real meaning in a spiritual text.)

 Non-absolute, non-divisive, individualized spirituality to me seems necessary to bring about what I would call a better world.
 A world free of exploitation.
 A world where children are safe, and can grow up playfully.
-Where `war' like `poverty' is a strange concept from long-forgotten times.
+Where `war' and `poverty' are strange concepts from long-forgotten times.
 Where humans are the custodians of nature.
 Where human and animal rights are respected.
 Where difference of opinion goes together with a friendly helping attitude.
 Etc. You might say: `dream on'...and I would reply (I think) with John Lennon's song Imagine:

 Imagine there's no Heaven